Danny Kent: Return to Moto2

 On 27 September 2015, it was announced that Kent would be moving up to the Moto2 class for the 2016 season, with his Leopard Racing team.
 He was joined in the team by his Moto3 championship rival Miguel Oliveira.

 Kent walked out on his team after just three races into the season, and was without a ride for much of the remainder, with a wildcard ride in Moto3 and acting as an occasional replacement for injured riders in Moto2, before signing with a new team Speed Up Racing in Moto2 for the 2018 season.

 Kent was sacked by Speed Up in late September 2018, with five races remaining, due to poor performances and refusing to follow team orders.
-In a statement to motogp.com, team boss Luca Boscaruro was highly critical of Kent, stating “that behaviour doesn’t work.
+In a statement to motogp.com, team boss Luca Boscoscuro was highly critical of Kent, stating “that behaviour doesn’t work.
 I’m sorry, but not with me”.

 British Superbike Championship

 Kent secured an entry riding Halsall Racing's Suzuki GSX-R1000 for the Brands Hatch final round of the 2018 British Superbike Championship in October after a successful test.
 He failed to finish in two races, but finished in position 12 from 15 finishers in race three.
 The team subsequently folded after principal Martin Halsall withdrew funding.

 In late May 2019, it was announced that Kent would ride in British Superbikes on an ex-Leon Camier 2016 MV Agusta F4, starting from the July event at Snetterton.
 Kent failed to finish a race at Snetterton, but achieved 18th place in BSB race 2 at Thruxton in August.
 His employment was terminated by his team in mid-August due to a court conviction.

-Kent joined Buildbase Suzuki, continuing intor 2022.
+Kent joined Buildbase Suzuki, continuing into 2022.
 A practice crash at the Donington Park third-round in May 2022 caused hospitalisation with no participation in the races.

 Personal life

-Kent also became part of the Phil Burgan Race Academy (PBRA) – a programme for developing British talent in motorcycle sport, under the guidance of James Toseland.
+Kent became part of the Phil Burgan Race Academy (PBRA) – a programme for developing British talent in motorcycle sport, under the guidance of James Toseland.
 The aim of the programme is to provide support, both financial and consultative, to promising British motorcycle racers and teams of the future.